CorainChicago/LengerLonger/README.md

 Rails app

 The User can:
+  create an account
+  login

-  View a set lenger without logging in create an account login user can customize their profile use account to customize their lenger view
+  user can customize their profile with quotes and goal

-Lenger
+Display
-  displays time
+  time
-  displays weather
+  weather
-  displays quote
+  quote
-  display an embedded twitter feed displays pics the user uploads displays user quotes/goals
+  pics the user uploads
+   user quotes/goals